khushalrajoria/practice/README.md

-pratice for css and js animation and transitions
+practice for css and js animation and transitions